aws/aws-cli/README.rst

 ~~~~~~~~~~~~~~~~~~

 The aws-cli package includes a command completion feature for Unix-like
 systems.
-This feature is not automatically installed so you need to
+This feature is not automatically installed, so you need to
 configure it manually.
 To learn more, read the `AWS CLI Command
 completion
 topic <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-completion.html>`__.